charvgoyal/charvgoyal.github.io/README.md

 ## About

 I'm a fourth-year undergraduate at Caltech, majoring in computer science.
 I am interested in thoeretical quantum computation, quantum algorithms, and classical algorithms for quantum systems.
-My mativation for quantum computing research stems from the potential for fundemental exponential speedups and the possibility of actualizing that potential near-term.
+My motivation for these research interests stems from the potential for exponential speedups with quantum computers and the possibility of actualizing that potential near-term.
 Previously, I have dabbled in machine learning and theoretical astrophysics as well.

 Please reach out if you are interested in chatting about computer science, quantum computing, or anything else!